Fodder: Droughts

 Increasing intensities and frequencies of drought events put rangeland agriculture under pressure in semi-arid and arid geographic areas.
 Innovative emergency fodder production concepts have been reported, such as bush-based animal fodder production in Namibia.
-During extended dry periods, some farmers have used woody biomass fibre from encroacher bush as their primary source of cattle feed, adding locally-available supplements for nutrients as well as to improve palatability.
+During extended dry periods, some farmers have used woody biomass fibre from encroacher bush as their primary source of cattle feed, adding locally available supplements for nutrients as well as to improve palatability.

-Production of sprouted grains as fodder
+Sprouted grains as fodder

-Fodder in the form of sprouted cereal grains such as barley, and legumes can be grown in small and large quantities.
+Fodder in the form of Sprouted cereal grains such as barley, and legumes can be grown in commercial quantities.

-Systems have been developed recently that allow for many tons of sprouts to be produced each day, year round.
 Sprouted grains can significantly increase the nutritional value of the grain compared with feeding the ungerminated grain to stock.
-In addition, they use less water than traditional forage, making them ideal for drought conditions.
-Sprouted barley and other cereal grains can be grown hydroponically in a carefully-controlled environment.
+They use less water than traditional forage, making them ideal for drought conditions.
+Sprouted barley and other cereal grains can be grown hydroponically in a carefully controlled environment.
 Hydroponically-grown sprouted fodder at 150 mm tall with a 50 mm root mat is at its peak for animal feed.

-Although products such as barley are grain, when sprouted they are approved by the American Grassfed Association to be used as livestock feed.
+Although barley is a grain, barley sprouts are approved by the American Grassfed Association as livestock feed.